lizmat/articles/quicker-to-assume.md

 ## Conclusion

 The RakuAST project has reached such a maturity that it could be used to re-imagine the currying / priming / partial applocation logic of the Raku Programming Language.
-And that this re-imagination has made that functionality a order of magnitude faster, while still not being fully optimized yet.
+And that this re-imagination has made that functionality an order of magnitude faster, while still not being fully optimized yet.

 Thanks to the [Raku Foundation](https://raku.foundation) for supporting this work on `.assuming`.